Learning about France and french.

 This program is based on the CLA’s referential division of students based on their oral and written abilities and knowledge of French culture.
-The levels go from A2 to B1, based on the Common European Framework of Reference for Languages (Cadre européen commun de reference pour les langues, CECR).
-Also see the descriptions for levels A2 and B1.
+The levels go from A2, B1 to B2 based on the Common European Framework of Reference for Languages (Cadre européen commun de reference pour les langues, CECR).
+Also see the descriptions for levels A2, B1 and B2.

-Each Candidate’s French level is tested at every session by an entry test that varies by level and follows the levels of the CECR.
+Each Candidate’s French level is tested at every session by an entry test that varies by level and follows the levels of the CEFR.

 The levels obtained by the end of coursework allows students to take the DELF language certification testing.

 Classes meet 15 hours per week for a semester of 13 weeks.

 Classes can be complimented in a number of ways: